mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/01_introduction/index.md

 - It helps you understand memory management and learn its good practices.
 - The language is designed to avoid decades-long issues present in other languages.
   It takes [inspiration](https://doc.rust-lang.org/reference/influences.html) from the best parts of other languages to avoid the worst parts.
-Learning them shows what works.
+Learning those parts show how to have better code design.

 ## Why not to learn Rust? ;)